thomstrub/SEI-Repo/work/w11/d3/profilePage.md

 };
 ```

-- We see our function will take in a username (whatever the username in the url will be!), and we are sending over our jwt for authentication!
+- We see our function has a parameter called `username` (which whatever the username in the url will be!), and we are sending over our jwt for authentication!
 - now back to the profilePage

 **Making the api call when the page loads**